brklyn8900/learnkoinos/docs/modules/M4/2_installing_the_sdk.md

 # Installing the `koinos-sdk-as-cli`

-Before we intall the SDK, we must ensure that the development environment has all of the required dependencies.
+Before we install the SDK, we must ensure that the development environment has all of the required dependencies.

 ## Step 1: Prepare the Dev Environment